GambitBSM/gambit_light_1.0/README_OSX.md

 Build GAMBIT-light
 --
-GAMBIT-light itself is a C++ code.
-You build it once, and afterwards you connect your own target/likelihood function code to GAMBIT-light as a runtime plugin, in the form of a Python code or a C/C++/Fortran shared library.

-Follow instructions in README.md.
+** Follow instructions in README.md. **

-Note that CMake might fail to find some dependencies on some systems without guidance.
+Note that CMake might fail to find some dependencies on some systems without guidance, especially OSX systems.
 If you encounter problems configuring or building GAMBIT-light, have a look in BUILD_OPTIONS.md for a list of commonly used build options.

 Example cmake command:
 ```